TariqHattab/news-app/README.md

 -otherwise the rest should be included

--for better ui and animation open this project in chrome and hover over the credit card
+-since the ui is not that much please check out this project for better ui and animation open it in chrome and hover over the credit card

 -<https://github.com/TariqHattab/Glassmorphism-UI>